joshichandresh/bank-churn-prediction/README.md

 <li>Data Preprocessing: imblearn</li>
 <li>Machine Learning: scikit, xgboost</li>
 <h3>Steps Followed</h3>
 <strong>1.
-Data collection:</strong> Obtained the customer churn dataset from Source Dataset Link.<br>
+Data collection:</strong> Obtained the customer churn dataset from Source Dataset Link.<br><br>
 <strong>2.
-Exploratory Data Analysis (EDA): </strong> Performed the comprehensive exploratory analysis to gain insights into the dataset, identify patterns, correlations, and potential predictive features.<br>
+Exploratory Data Analysis (EDA): </strong> Performed the comprehensive exploratory analysis to gain insights into the dataset, identify patterns, correlations, and potential predictive features.<br><br>
 <strong>3.
-Data Preprocessing:</strong>Cleansed the data, handled categorical values, normalized the data, and addressed imbalanced data.<br>
+Data Preprocessing:</strong>Cleansed the data, handled categorical values, normalized the data, and addressed imbalanced data.<br><br>
 <strong>4.
 Model Development:</strong>Assessed the performance of each model using metrics such as accuracy, precision, recall, F1-score.
-Selected the best-performing model for deploymet.<br>
+Selected the best-performing model for deploymet.<br><br>
 <strong>5.
 Model Evaluation:</strong>Assessed the performance of each model using metrics such as accuracy, precision, recall, F1-score.
 Selected the best-performing model.